 management node, or NDB API application node).

-Concurrent client sessions unsupported.
+Concurrent client sessions.

 mcm client session to finish executing before

-true especially when using the
+must be ensured when using the

---background option with mcm
+--background option to

-client commands; see Backgrounded commands and error handling.
+Backgrounded commands and error handling.

 IPv6 and host names (Windows).

 When IPv6 support is enabled on Windows systems, host names